Twibes/FinalProject/README.md

 * Twitter feed analysis
 * Sentiment-based music playlists
 * Automated therapy chatbot

 <br>
 <br>

 ### Challenges that we faced in the process
 <br>

+* We really struggled deciding how the Twitter feed analysis was going to be carried out, but in the end we succeded.
 * *Need to add more points here*

 <br>
 <br>

 ### Accomplishments that we're proud of
 <br>

+* We're really proud of having successfully implemented a Twitter feed sentiment analysis.
+* We're also really proud of having successfully trained and incorporated a chatbot tailored for emotional support.
+* Last but not least, we're also really proud of having created an application that puts together the Twitter and Spotify API in a meaningful way.
 * *Need to add more points here*

 ---